shurgithub/rixml/README.md

-Interactions 2.0 - first full draft
+Interactions 2.0 - first full draft.

-Datatypes 2.6 updated with Interactions datatypes Common 2.6 updated with a reference to Datatypes 2.6, otherwise there are no differences from 2.5
+Datatypes 2.6 updated with Interactions datatypes.

+Common 2.6 updated with a reference to Datatypes 2.6, otherwise there are no differences from 2.5.

+Research 2.6 updated with a reference to Datatypes 2.6 and Common 2.6, otherwise there are no differences from 2.5.